What Happens When Your Colorado Springs Restaurant Fails a Fire Inspection?

 The Immediate Aftermath of a Violation

-A failed inspection results in a formal Notice of Violation from the CSFD Fire Prevention Division.
+A failed inspection results in a formal Notice of Violation from the CSFD Division of the Fire Marshal.
 The notice identifies each specific violation, the standard section it violates, and the timeline for correction.
 A paid re-inspection is then required — and re-inspection fees apply for each return visit after a violation finding.

 For serious violations — grease accumulation levels that represent an imminent fire hazard — the CSFD has authority to issue an operational restriction or closure order.
 Your kitchen cannot operate until the condition is corrected and cleared.
 Even a 24-hour forced closure during a busy weekend service is a significant financial hit, and it’s visible to staff, neighboring businesses, and anyone who walks by.